pmd/pmd/docs/pages/pmd/userdocs/extending/writing_java_rules.md

 ### Reporting violations

-In your visit method, you have access to the {% jdoc core::RuleContext %} which is the entry point into reporting back during the analysis.
+In your visit method, you have access to the {% jdoc core::reporting.RuleContext %} which is the entry point into reporting back during the analysis.

-* {% jdoc core::RuleContext#addViolation(core::lang.ast.Node) %} reports a rule violation at
+* {% jdoc core::reporting.RuleContext#addViolation(core::lang.ast.Node) %} reports a rule violation at
   the position of the given node with the message defined in the rule declaration XML element.
 * The message defined in the rule declaration XML element might contain **placeholder**, such as `{0}`.
-  In that case, you need to call {% jdoc core::RuleContext#addViolation(core::lang.ast.Node,java.lang.Object...) %}
+  In that case, you need to call {% jdoc core::reporting.RuleContext#addViolation(core::lang.ast.Node,java.lang.Object...) %}
   and provide the values for the placeholders.
 The message is actually processed as a `java.text.MessageFormat`.
 * Sometimes a rule might want to differentiate between different cases of a violation and use different messages.
 This is possible by calling the methods
-  {% jdoc core::RuleContext#addViolationWithMessage(core::lang.ast.Node,java.lang.String) %} or
+  {% jdoc core::reporting.RuleContext#addViolationWithMessage(core::lang.ast.Node,java.lang.String) %} or
-  {% jdoc core::RuleContext#addViolationWithMessage(core::lang.ast.Node,java.lang.String,java.lang.Object...) %}.
+  {% jdoc core::reporting.RuleContext#addViolationWithMessage(core::lang.ast.Node,java.lang.String,java.lang.Object...) %}.
   Using these methods, the message defined in the rule declaration XML element is _not used_.
 * Rules can be customized using properties and sometimes you want to include the actual value of a property in the message, e.g. if the rule enforces a specific limit.